 “In all massive disasters like this one,” he would say, “there are what we call ‘common tissues’—tissues that we are unable to identify.
 These tissues will be buried all together in a common grave.”
 No matter how many times I heard that particular speech, it always made my stomach lurch.
 The immediate picture that flashed into my mind was of severed legs, arms, and chunks of skin and bone.
 Most of these people knew that they were not burying intact bodies.
 But hearing about the “common tissues” had to bring into stark relief what they already knew.

-Valeries’s memorial service was held May 1.
+Valerie’s memorial service was held on May 1st.
 I was needed at work, so Godfrey attended without me.
 I’d only met her once or twice, but she was one of the original members of the church singles group that Godfrey, Jim, and Medric organized together in 1993.

 After the funeral, Godfrey appeared at my office unexpectedly.
 I found him sitting at a table in the break room, a button showing Valerie’s face pinned to his lapel.
 When he looked up at me, my heart twisted.
 Tears coursed down his face, and when I put my arms around him the tears turned to sobs.
 I mentally kicked myself for not finding a way to go to the funeral with him.
 But I was so backed up at work, from all the time I’d been spending at the Red Cross Center.
 Plus, up until that moment, Godfrey had seemed fine.
 Indifferent, almost.
 I realized then that he’d been holding it all in, just trying to soldier through.